tbewley/RR/README.md

 # RR
-Codebase for Renaissance Robotics by Thomas Bewley
+Codebase for Renaissance Robotics, by Thomas Bewley